 Garage & Outbuildings:

 The garage structure has been very poorly maintained and requires substantial repair and improvement.
 You should anticipate part rebuilding works however it may be more economic to consider taking the structure down and reforming.
-The roof covering to the garage is formed with asbestos slates which are in poor condition.
+The roof covering of the garage is formed with asbestos slates which are in poor condition.

 Just to remind you, this is what the gable looked like before starting the rebuilding work required.